Kiran7007/Interview-Preparation/README.md

 -  **What is a RetainFragment / Headless Fragment?** <br/>
     Generally, Fragments are destroyed and recreated along with their parent Activity’s whenever a configuration change occurs.
 Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, notifying the system to retain the current instance of the fragment when the activity is recreated.

--  **Difference between serializable and parcelable?
-Why android introduced Parcelable?** <br/>
-    Serializable uses reflection while for parcelable, developers from android team wrote custom code that performs manual marshalling(converting data into byte stream) and unmarshalling(converting the byte stream back to their original data).
-Usually Parcelable is considered faster than Serializable.

 -  **What is Reflection?** <br/>
     Reflection is an API that is used to examine or modify the behaviour of methods, classes and interfaces at runtime.
 The required classes for reflection are present in java.lang.reflect package.